durgamahesh16/artemisia/docs/components/teradata.md

 #### Description:

- Loads data from HDFS/Hive to Teradata.
+ This task is used to load data to Teradata from HDFS/Hive.
 The hadoop task nodes directly connect to Teradata nodes (AMPs) and the data from hadoop is loaded to Teradata with map reduce jobs processing the data in hadoop and transferring them over to Teradata.
-Preferred method of transferring large volume of data between Hadoop and Teradata
+Preferred method of transferring large volume of data between Hadoop and Teradata.

+ This requires TDCH library to be installed on the local machine.
+The **source-type** can be either *hive* or *hdfs.*
+ The data can loaded into Teradata in two modes.

+###### batch.insert:
+  Data is loaded via normal connections.
+No loader slots in Terdata are taken.
+This is ideal for loading few million rows of data.
+The major dis-advantage of this mode is that this mode has zero tolerance for rejects. so even if a single record is rejected the entire job fails.

+###### fastload:
+  Data is loaded via fastload protocol.
+This is ideal for loading several million records but these job occupy loader slots.
+This load is tolerant of some kind of rejects and certain rejects are persisted via the fastload error table such as _ET and _UV tables.

+To use hive as a target the field **tdch-settings.libjars** must be set with all the

+ * Hive conf dir
+ * Hive library jars (jars in lib directory of hive)

+ The **tdch-settings.libjars** field supports java style glob pattern. so for eg if hive lib path is located at `/var/path/hive/lib` and to add all the jars in the lib directory to the **tdch-settings.libjars** field one can use java style glob patterns such as `/var/path/hive/lib/*.jar`. so the most common value for **tdch-settings.libjars** will be like `libjars = ["/var/path/hive/conf", "/var/path/hive/lib/*.jar"]`.

+ If you want to set any specific TDCH command line argument that is not available in this task param such as `targettimestampformat`, `usexviews` etc, you can use the  **tdch-settings.misc-options** field to defined these arguments and values. for eg the below config object would effectively result in arguments `--foo bar --hello world` added to the TDCH CLI command.

+           misc-options = {
+              foo = bar,
+              hello = world
+           }

 #### Configuration Structure: